 What pops into your head when you think of a "bad" website?
 Is it gaudy 90's design - like clip art on a neon background?
 Maybe it's a cluttered homepage or hideous fonts.
 There are still plenty of poorly designed websites out there.
-But really, there isn't much excuse for that anymore!
+But really, there isn't an excuse for that anymore.
 Good design isn't as hard to achieve as it used to be.
 (Thanks, SquareSpace!)

 Good writing, however...that's another story.
 A fantastic looking website falls flat in the face of lengthy, unclear, or typo-ridden writing.
 Read on for 5 ways to give the writing on your website a boost.

 1. Say what you mean.
 This goes for your headlines, navigation links and every other word on your site.
 I can't tell you how many jargon-filled, overly repetitive paragraphs I've seen on an otherwise beautifully designed and executed website.
 If you're a consultant that specializes in HR technologies for school systems - say that.
 And you don't have to come up with a fancy new phrase for your contact navigation heading - just call it contact.
 People respond to simplicity.

 2. Clearly communicate your value proposition.
 And do it quickly - before your reader has a chance to click away.
 What are you offering that your prospective clients want?
 What makes you different?
 If I can't find the answers to these questions right away, I'm probably not going to keep looking.
 Not on your site, anyway.

 3. PROOFREAD!
 If you're not good at proofreading, admit it - then find someone who is.
 If I'm considering hiring or working with a business and I see a typo on their homepage, I'm instantly turned off.
 Typos and grammatical errors scream loudly and clearly - that I can expect laziness, lack of attention to detail, and less-than-stellar communication from you.